raftastrock/configs/src/pages/docs/JavaScript/index.md

 * This is where you can protect private functions from being accessed from the public api
 * Closure makes the module pattern feasible

+* Main **benefit** is restricting access & protecting internal functions from being called
+* Main **disadvantage** is if your testing methodology believes a unit test involves testing all private internals
+	* If you subscribe to Kyle Simpson's persuasion this is not a problem
+		* He believes a unit is not a function, it is a single indivisible piece of business logic

 </article>